National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 The OMOP vocabulary is updated regularly to keep up with the continual evolution of sources.
 Its vocabulary maintenance and improvement is an ongoing activity that requires community participation and support.
-Releases and release notes are published via Git Releases on the OMOP Vocabulary GitHub.
+Releases and release notes are published via Git Releases on the OMOP Vocabulary GitHub repository.
 The most recent specification documentation can be found at [OMOP Common Data Model](https://ohdsi.github.io/CommonDataModel/cdm53.html).
 New versions of the OMOP vocabulary are downloaded monthly by the Enclave managers.